 Originally constructed in 1952, Karen Hille Phillips Center for the Performing Arts, formerly Eastvold Hall, was restored thanks to a $10 million bequest from the university's most generous benefactress, Karen Hille Phillips, in addition to gifts from many other donors.
 KHP houses various faculty offices, music practice rooms, theatre support facilities and two large classrooms.
 Planning for restoration and expansion of the building began in 1996, and in 2005 the architectural firm NBBJ was engaged to develop a conceptual design.
-Renovation takes place in two phases.
+Renovation took place in two phases.
 Phase I, which began in summer 2010 was completed fall 2011.
-Construction for Phase II will began summer 2012, and completed in fall 2013.
+Construction for Phase II began summer 2012 and was completed in fall 2013

 Who were Karen Hille Phillips and Seth Eastvold?

 Karen Hille Phillips ’55 was a nursing graduate who established and managed outpatient clinics for heart, cancer, Alzheimer’s and AIDS patients during her 30 years at the University of Washington Medical Center.
 She was single for most of her life, but had a decades-long relationship with J.W.
 Phillips, whom she married later in life.
 Together, the two managed extensive holdings in agribusiness, commercial real estate, fine art and collectibles.